-I’m a Disneyland Paris fanatic.
-We have been to Disneyland Paris three times in the past three years, I’m a real kid at heart.
-I’ve also been to Disneyland in California, a whole other world but that’s another days tale.
-We’re not long back, just a few weeks and it was the best little holiday I ever had, just the two of us.
-I’m already daydreaming of our next visit.
-Here I’ve compiled a list of some Disneyland tips and tricks to help you save some pennies, beat the queues and make your stay a little more enjoyable!
+We’ve been to Disneyland Paris (EuroDisney) five times in the past six years, it’s most probably one of our favourite place in the world.
+I heart Disney!
+I’ve also been to Disneyland in California, a whole other world but that’s another day’s tale.
+I’d like to think we have a bit of experience when it comes to Disneyland so I’ve compiled a list of some Disneyland Paris tips and tricks (updated December 2019) to help you save some pennies, beat the queues, get there for the cheapest price possible and make your stay a little more enjoyable!a

 Single riders – Selected attractions now offer a ‘riding alone’ option.
 It allows you to ride sooner by filling up empty seats and anyone can do it.

 Bring a lunch-box – Save yourself a fortune!
 Stock up on bread rolls, pastries and fruit for lunch in the parks during your hotel breakfast.
 Meals are ridiculously expensive.
 Save your money for your evening meals.

 Always queue to the left – Call me crazy or whatever but if a queue line is split into two ALWAYS choose the left lane.
 Most people are right-handed and naturally, gravitate towards the right.

 Bring loads of treats – Sweets are way overpriced.
 A small pack could set you back a fiver.
 Pick up some treats in Dealz or the Pound Shop before you go.
 Make snack packs.
 Bring croissants, brioche rolls and pancakes from Aldi.
 It will save you a fortune.
 For brownie points try to get some with Disney characters on them too.